 The Buddha statues have also suffered very badly, most of them being beheaded by vandals and robbers, though some heads have been replaced in modern times, carved skillfully in the style of the Ayutthaya period.

-In the photograph to the right, the head exists but the body has disappeared.
+In the photograph above, the head exists but the body has disappeared.
 This sandstone head from the Ayutthaya period rests appropriately in the climbing roots of a Bodhi tree in the grounds of Wat Mahathat.

 Wat Sri Sanphet